 Ambush-style attacks and violence targeting law enforcement officers have been steadily increasing in recent years.
 A report from the Federal Bureau of Investigation concluded: "While the overall number of officers who were feloniously killed was declining, the percentage of officers feloniously killed during surprise attacks was increasing."
 A December 2017 study by the Office of Community Oriented Policing Services, which examined law enforcement officer fatalities from 2010-2016, found that 20% of ambushed officers were seated in their patrol cars and 56% of officers killed in an ambush were not on a call or engaged in any enforcement activity.
-Many of these officers were simply eating, sitting on post, or were targeted and killed while at their home or on their way home.

 In light of these chilling facts, we are asking you to cosponsor H.R.
-3079 to address the national problem of ambushes and unprovoked attacks on our nation's law enforcement officers particularly in Florida, which has had ten officers shot, three by ambush.
+3079 to address the national problem of ambushes and unprovoked attacks on our nation's law enforcement officers, particularly in Tennessee, which has had five officers shot, one of whom was ambushed.
 No officer should be at risk of being targeted while simply sitting in their patrol car, standing post, or heading home at the end of a shift.
 When a member of the public calls for help, we answer that call.
 We are asking for your help now and urge you to cosponsor this bill so that we can send it to the House floor for a vote.